Evolutionary network games: equilibria from imitation and best-response dynamics: Best-shot game

 {\bf Remark 4.} To gain some insight on the cooperation levels arising from BR dynamics in the Nash equilibria, we have numerically solved eq.\ (\ref{eq.SS_BR_2_e}).
 The values for $\rho_s$ are plotted in Fig.\ \ref{fig.SS_BR_rc} for different values of $\epsilon$, as a function of $\bar{k}$.
 We observe that the larger $\bar{k}$, the lower the cooperation level.
 The intuition behind such result is that the more connections every player has, the lower the need to play 1 to ensure obtaining a positive payoff.
 It could then be thought that this conclusion is reminiscent of the equilibria found for best-shot games in \cite{galeotti:2010}, which are non increasing in the degree.
 However, this is not the case, as in our work we are considering an iterated game that can perfectly lead to high degree nodes having to cooperate.
 Note also that this approach leads to a definite value for the density of cooperators in the Nash equilibrium, but there can be many action profiles for the player compatible with that value, so multiplicity of equilibria is reduced but not suppressed.

-{\bf Remark 5.} From Fig.\ \ref{fig.SS_BR_rc} it is also apparent that as the likelihood of mistakes increases, the density of cooperators at equilibrium {increases}.
-Note that for large values of the connectivity $\bar{k}$ it becomes $\rho_s\equiv\epsilon$, in agreement with the fact that when a player has many neighbors she can assume that a fraction $\epsilon$ of them will cooperate even if she is already cooperating, thus turning defection into her BR.
+{\bf Remark 5.} From Fig.\ \ref{fig.SS_BR_rc} it is also apparent that as the likelihood of mistakes increases, the density of cooperators at equilibrium increases.
+Note that for very large values of the connectivity $\bar{k}$, eq.\ (\ref{eq.SS_BR_2_e}) has solution $\rho(t)=\rho(0)e^{-qt}+\epsilon$, and thus $\rho_s\equiv\epsilon$, in agreement with the fact that when a player has many neighbors she can assume that a fraction $\epsilon$ of them will cooperate, thus turning defection into her BR.